SAZZAD1Q2/Awesome-Book/README.md

-# 📖 Portfolio <a name="Portfolio"></a>
+# 📖 Awesome Book <a name="Awesome Book"></a>

-> I make this with the help instraction of Microverse.
-In this project I create book list website dinamically.
+> It is a awesome book project.
+I make this with the help instraction of Microverse.
+In this project I create book list website dinamically. one can add and remove book and it's authon here.

-**Portfolio** is a Microverse assined project.
+**Awesome Book** is a Microverse assined project.
 In this project I will apply js DOM manupulation step by step.

 ## 🛠 Built With <a name="built-with"></a>
 <li>Html</li>